MartinPdeS/LightWave2D/README.rst

 LightWave2D was developed with the aim of being an intuitive and easy to use tool.
+All dimensional arguments can now be provided using `pint` quantities or strings with units.
 Below are two examples that illustrate this:

 # Spherical scatterer